redeclipse/redeclipse.github.io/docs/Debug.md

 - Once crashed, you will see the debugger near the bottom of the screen with a Command input.
 Write `bt full` in that command input and press enter.

 <a href="images/debug/Win64dbg04.png" target="_blank"><img src="images/debug/Win64dbg04.png" width="512px"/></a>
-- This will produce a backtrace, copy and paste this to an accessible place such as a crash report on the Red Eclipse forum or a paste service to be linked on [IRC](IRC).
+- This will produce a backtrace, copy and paste this to an accessible place such as a crash report on the Red Eclipse forum or a paste service to be linked on ~~[IRC](IRC)~~.

 ## Linux